BillyCheung10botics/watson_token_generator/README.md

 # watson_token_generator
 This setups a server with a cron job generating a token of IBM Watson STT evey hour.

-Currently, this repository is under development.
+Currently, this repository is under development.(29/04/2021)

 ## Build
 1. open a terminal in the root directory